 Send a laser beam in your next text message or try these tricks….

 Cabin fever is clearly getting to us. iPhone and Android users have been able to use these tricks for some time.
 We’ve just never been bored enough to find them.
 So, you might want to use the time to spruce up your texting and cell phone knowledge with these iPhone and Android tricks.
 Please note, most require newer devices and operating systems, such as Android 10.
 If you’re having big troubles with your devices, remember, ClickAway technicians continue to repair iPhones and Androids during COVID-19.
-See our no touch services here.
+At ClickAway we offer no touch services.

 iPhone Tricks & Tips